5G-MAG/Getting-Started/pages/5g-media-streaming/APIs.md

  TS26512_R4_DataReporting.yaml | **TS26512_R4_DataReporting.yaml**
  N/A | **TS26512_EventExposure.yaml**

-### Legend
+## Legend

+<span style="color: green;font-weight:bold;">TEXT</span> = Already implemented in 5G-MAG Reference Tools

-**BOLD** = Implemented in 5G-MAG Reference Tools PreStd* = We have implemented a pre-standardisation variant of the 5GMS AS configuration API at reference point M3d that is quite similar to what eventually appeared in Release 18.
-It's not fully compliant because the service name is different and so are some details.
+<span style="color: orange;font-weight:bold;">TEXT</span> = In the implementation roadmap in 5G-MAG Reference Tools

+PreStd* = Implementatio of a pre-standardisation variant of the 5GMS AS configuration API at reference point M3d that is similar to what eventually appeared in Release 18.
+The service name is different and so are some details.

 {: .note }
 Note that not all aspects of these APIs are implemented.
 For example Content Preparation, Edge resources, Geo-fencing and URL signing in TS26512_M1_ContentHostingProvisioning.yaml are not implemented.